mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

 #### IPv4 Addresses

 We mentioned earlier that the *IP* suite provides us with a standard for defining IP Addresses.
 At the time of this writing, there are 2 versions of *IP* in use worldwide. *IPv4* used by the vast majority of the Internet and *IPv6* used by only a small protion of the Internet.
 In IPv4, addresses are represented by a 32-bit number.
 This is roughly 4.3 billion unique addresses.
 In 2012 different sources estimate that there were between 8 and 10 billion devices connected to the Internet.
 So how is it possible that all those devices could be identified by using a unique IP address if the maximum amount of unique IP addresses is roughly half that number?
-That's where address classes come into play.
+We will explore what *subnetting* is shortly.

+First, let's look into how to represent IP Addresses.
+As you most likely already know, we don't represent IP Addresses as some integer such as ```3488329``` and ```-347289985```.
+We respresent IP Addresses in 4 *octects*, separated by a dot with each octet containing a decimal value from ```0``` to ```255```.
+It should be obvious that it is called an octet becuase it is 8 bits, and it should be also obvious that the range of an octet contains ```256``` possible values, namely ```0``` to ```255```.
+So examples of IP Addresses are ```192.168.2.34```, ```8.8.8.8```, ```10.0.1.10```.

-Remember we said that Gateways or Routers are computers that understand how to make requests and receive responses from other machines on behalf of the clients behind them.
+Recall we stated Gateways or Routers are computers that understand how to make requests and receive responses from and to other machines on behalf of the clients behind them.
+So we have a number of computers behind a Router that communicate to the rest of the Internet by asking the router to forward packets to a remote destination.
+Local LAN addresses are

+But what happens when a client wants to communicate directly with a different client?
+Turns o

 A Router will typically have at least 2 network interfaces.
-One connecting to the public Internet and one more connected to the private Internet.
+One connecting to the public Internet and one more connected to the switch where the *LAN* or *Local Area Network*.
 But how do you differentiate between the 2?

 Subnet Masks: